Behind the Gare Saint-Lazare: History and description

 The spontaneous photograph was taken by Cartier-Bresson at the Place de l'Europe, outside the Saint-Lazare train station, in Paris, with his portable Leica camera.
-In this case, he took aim at a man who leaps above a shallow flooded space, without touching it, while his shadow is reflected beneath him, near a partially submerged ladder.
+In this case, he took aim at a man who leaps above a shallow flooded space, without touching it, while his image is reflected beneath him, near a partially submerged ladder.
 Behind him posters in a wall advertise the pianist Alexander Brailowsky and dancers - that seem to echo the man's movement - although Cartier-Bresson stated that he had not noticed the posters until afterwards.
 The man is forever framed in the air, without touching the water, capturing the moment before he inevitably lands in the pool.
 This was one of the few photographs that the artist cropped.
 Cartier-Bresson explained that "There was a plank fence around some repairs behind the Gare [Saint] Lazare, and I was peeking through the spaces with my camera eye.
 This is what I saw.
 The space between the planks was not entirely wide enough for my lens, which is the reason the picture is cut off on the left.”
 The uncropped photograph shows the heavy dark shadow with a blurred edge on the left but also displays an uninspiring space below the pool which has also been removed.

 It was exhibited as soon as 1933 at the Julien Levy gallery in New York under the name "homme sautant place de l'Europe".